Source-controlling Oracle databases

 Source control tools for Oracle

-Another Red Gate tool, Schema Compare, lets you compare and deploy changes from the files under source control, useful for spotting changes, reverting to a previous version and deploying upgrades.
-You can learn more about this method in this article, and try it out in the Learn more.
+Another Red Gate tool, Schema Compare for Oracle, lets you compare and deploy changes from the files under source control, useful for spotting changes, reverting to a previous version and deploying upgrades.
+You can learn more about this method in this article.